ironhack-labs/lab-css-instagram-clone/readme.md

    <h2>Learning Goals</h2>
   </summary>

-  This exercise is designed to allow you to practice and apply the concepts and techniques taught in class.
+   This exercise allows you to practice and apply the concepts and techniques taught in class.

   Upon completion of this exercise, you will be able to: